apache/openwhisk-client-js/README.md

 - **key**.
 Client key to use when connecting to the `apihost` (if `nginx_ssl_verify_client` is turned on in your apihost)
 - **proxy.** HTTP(s) URI for proxy service to forwards requests through.
 Uses Needle's [built-in proxy support](https://github.com/tomas/needle#request-options).
 - **agent.** Provide custom [http.Agent](https://nodejs.org/api/http.html#http_class_http_agent) implementation.
 - **retry**.
 Provide a retry options to retry on errors, for example, `{ retries: 2 }`.
 By default, no retries will be done.
 Uses [async-retry options](https://github.com/vercel/async-retry#api).
-Defaults values are different from async-retry, please refer to the api doc.
+Default values are different from async-retry, please refer to the api doc.

 ### environment variables